leowillyantosantoso/Annotation1.2/README.md

 Th = I/(h +Ph)-
 In the resting state the sodium conductance is very small compared with the value attained during a large depolarization.
   - Further, inactivation is very nearly complete if V < -30 mV so that h., may also be neglected.
-  - The smooth curves are theoretical curves with parameters shown in Table 2;
-A to H drawn from eqn.
+  - The smooth curves are theoretical curves with parameters shown in Table 2; A to H drawn from eqn.
   - 19, I to L from 14, 17, 18 with gN, = 70*7 m.mho/cm2.
-  - The ordinate
-scales on the right are given in m.mho/cm2.
+  - The ordinate scales on the right are given in m.mho/cm2.
   - The time scale applies to all curves.
   - ho and is the value which the sodium conductance would attain if h remained at its resting level (ho).
-  - (19) was fitted to an experi- mental curve by plotting the latter on double log paper and comparing it with a similar plot of a family of theoretical curves drawn with different ratios of .m to rh.
+  - (19) was fitted to an experi-mental curve by plotting the latter on double log paper and comparing it with a similar plot of a family of theoretical curves drawn with different ratios of .m to rh.
   - Curves A to H in Fig.
   - HUXLEY
 0000~~~M mm